-Often a preferred way to hire people in remote companies is to simple list them as a contractor and getting invoiced from them on a monthly basis.
-This puts much of the needed effort on the shoulders of the employee, which in small companies is often more preferable.
+Often a preferred way to hire people in remote companies is to simply list them as a contractor and getting invoiced from them on a monthly basis.
+This puts much of the needed effort on the shoulders of the employee, which is often more preferable in small companies.

 In some countries, getting hired as a contractor is just not so easy as it might seem.

-When I started working remotely personally, I looked into this for my home country Switzerland, and quickly realized that this came with too many disadvantages.
+When I started working remotely myself, I looked into this for my home country Switzerland, and quickly realized that this came with too many disadvantages.
 Namely:

 - To count as independently self-employed, I'd have to send invoices for at least three different clients to the government every month.
-Not possibly if you're technically with a single employer
+This is not possible, if you're working on a single contract

-- I'd have to calculate my social security and pension funds every year, and invoicing them separetely to my employer
+- I'd have to calculate my social security and pension funds every year, and invoicing them separately to my employer

 So we went ahead with a local payroll service.